CodeYourFuture/CYF-Group-Projects/readme.md

 ## Stretch goals

-- Try to implement add and edit features using only [ajax requests](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started).
+- Try to implement the add and edit features using only [ajax requests](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started).
 - Try to add a **Delete** button to delete a topic.